-The declaration of the COVID-19 pandemic in March 2020 and the many measures implemented by federal, provincial, territorial and municipal governments to protect the population have had an impact on the Organization's activities.
+The declaration of the COVID-19 pandemic in March 2020 and the many measures implemented by federal, provincial, territorial and municipal governments to protect the population have had a significant impact on the Organization's activities.
 Most notably, these measures led to a significant increase of contributions from the federal, provincial and territorial governments, foundations and corporations to enable the Organization to help children affected by this crisis.
-During the year, the Organization entered into agreements with the Government of Canada for contributions from the Emergency Food Security Fund totalling \$32,000,000 (\$20,882,125 in 2021).
-As at June 30, 2022, the Organization received cumulative contributions of \$64,132,125 and an amount of \$62,870,618 was distributed (\$35,024,097 in 2022, \$22,846,521 in 2021 and \$5,000,000 in 2020).
+During the year, the Organization completed the last agreement with the Government of Canada for contributions from the Emergency Food Security Fund totalling \$32,000,000.
+As at June 30, 2023, the Organization received total contributions of \$64,132,125 which were entirely distributed.